XenitAB/xenitab.github.io/docs/services/xks/operator-guide.md

 At Xenit we are using terraform modules that we share [upstream](https://github.com/XenitAB/terraform-modules)

-To setup XKS we will utalize 3 modules:
+To setup XKS we will utilize 4 modules:

 - governance-global
+- governance-regional
 - core
 - aks